Showing 1–9 of 19 results

 A potential down side to weight vests is that some are not quick release so this should really be checked before purchase or keep the weight in them to a minimum.

-The Espealon vests also come with a knife and whistle on the shoulders, seriously worth checking out!
+The Espealon vests also come with a whistle and section to put a knife (not included) on the shoulders, seriously worth checking out!

 Purist free divers often wear neck weights to help them glide down through the water at the best angle without having to assert any energy to correct their body position.
 We don’t sell these and most spearos don’t use them but for completeness we though we’d pop them in to 🙂